-The Bishop of the Diocese of Covington assigns a chaplain to each diocesan high school.
+The Bishop of the Diocese of Covington assigns a chaplain to each diocesan high school, including the Latin School.
 The CLS priest-chaplain celebrates liturgies with students and staff and ministers in other ways, such as through the Sacrament of Reconciliation, junior ring ceremonies, and graduation liturgy.
 Students are invited to make arrangements to meet with the chaplain at other times, as his schedule permits.